dewitt4/Cloud-Custodain/docs/source/overview/comparisons.rst

 rules in code, many of which are overly specific to Netflix's use cases.
 It also utilizes legacy technology for state management in the form of SimpleDB.
-On the other hand, Custodian allows users to define policies and rules to enforce within a yaml configuration file, and, due to it's stateless nature it can be deployed on a laptop, server, or lambda.
+On the other hand, Custodian allows users to define policies and rules to enforce within a yaml configuration file, and, due to its stateless nature it can be deployed on a laptop, server, or lambda.

 Security Monkey
 ^^^^^^^^^^^^^^^